 Liquidity risk in the narrower sense is defined as the risk that current or future payment obligations cannot be met in full or on time.
 Aareal Bank Group's liquidity risk management system is designed to ensure that the Bank has sufficient cash and cash equivalents to honour its payment obligations at any future point in time.
 The risk management processes have been designed to cover not only the liquidity risk in the narrower sense (insolvency risk), but also market liquidity risk and refinancing risk, including cost risk which is measured and limited accordingly as a component of the IRRBB.
 All elements have been integrated in an overarching ILAAP, which maps liquidity risks in both the normative and the economic perspective.
-Within the framework of Group planning, in addition to ICAAP risk parameters taken into account for capital planning purposes, ILAAP risk parameters for a three-year horizon are also considered.
+Within the framework of Group planning, the Bank considers not only ICAAP risk parameters, but also ILAAP risk parameters for a three-year horizon.